Glorious & Notorious

-"I did a movie called life, with actors that were real people," says Burton Goldberg, former owner of the Mutiny.
-"We had dictators, secret police, drug people, bankers, the international trade, gunrunners, and celebrities: Rod Serling, Senator Kennedy, Cher, Hamilton Jordan, Jacqueline Onassis, George Bush.
+"I did a movie called life, with actors that were real people," says Burton Goldberg, the former owner.
+"We had dictators, secret police, drug people, bankers, the international trade, gunrunners and celebrities: Rod Serling, Sen. Kennedy, Cher, Hamilton Jordan, Jacqueline Onassis, George Bush.
 Mimes and magicians!
 Naked dancers in very fine taste, not prurient!
 Music!
-Chairs with enormous arms!
+Chairs with enormous arms!"

 The Mutiny Hotel opened in 1968 and closed for good in 1989, after years of spiraling senescence.
-At its peak in 1979, the private Mutiny Club claimed to have 11,000 card-carrying members, to gross seven million dollars a year in food and beverage revenues, and to consistently sell more Dom Perignon than any other venue in America.
+At its peak in 1979, the Mutiny Club claimed to have 11,000 card-carrying members, to gross $7 million a year in food and beverage revenues, and to consistently sell more Dom Perignon than any other venue in America.

-A decade after it closed for keeps and more than fifteen years after its heyday at 2951 S. Bayshore Dr., it has been reincarnated as Mutiny Park, a condo-hotel.
+A decade after it closed for keeps and more than fifteen years after its heyday, there's nothing left of the Mutiny but a gutted steel-and-concrete shell at 2951 S. Bayshore Dr. A real estate development company bought the property last year and intends to spend millions transforming its nondescript architecture into a snazzy modern condominium.
+The new owners found some hotel newsletters and brochures under the rubble near the western corner of the building, and that's about all that exists in the way of documentary evidence of its glory days.
 But there are ghosts, many of them still alive and walking around with their memories.
 Some want to forget they lived part of their lives at the Mutiny; some of those quoted below were given fictitious names to honor their requests for anonymity.

 Jack, retired smuggler: "I would arrive at the Mutiny at seven in the morning, have breakfast, and talk to the girls.
 Each table had its own phone.
 You snapped your fingers and they'd bring the phone, plug it in the jack at the base of the table, and tell you what the number was.
 I would drink coffee till about noon, interspersed with a couple Heinekens.
 Then I would switch from the patio area to the glassed-in dining room for lunch.
 Barbara would seat me at my table and I'd meet with financiers for the films I was trying to produce.